-As described in Note 7 to the financial statements, the Company consummated a private offering of 408 Units of securities on July 18, 1995 for an aggregate purchase price of \$4,080,000.
+As described in Note 3 to the financial statements, the Company consummated a private offering of 408 Units of securities on July 18, 1995 for an aggregate purchase price of \$4,080,000(less related expenses of \$343,000).
 Each Unit consisted of a 10% Debenture in the principal amount of \$ 10,000 issued at par with 750 Redeemable Warrants.

-The Company undertook to register the Underlying Shares under the Securities Act and will also seek to have the Underlying Shares approved for listing on the Exchange.
+The Company will register the Underlying Shares under the Securities Act.
+The Underlying Shares have been approved for listing on the Exchange.